nucypher/nucypher/docs/source/architecture/period_duration.rst

 -------

 At the Network launch on October 15th, 2020, the duration of a period was 24 hours.
-As a result, before UTC midnight, Workers needed to make a per period (daily) on-chain commitment transactions indicating availability for the following period (after UTC midnight).
+As a result, before UTC midnight, Workers needed to make a per period (daily) on-chain commitment transactions indicating availability for the subsequent period (after UTC midnight).

-The cost of the commitment transaction was approximately 200k gas but could cost more depending on the number of sub-stakes being staked.
-Given the significant increase in Ethereum gas since launch, the cost of the daily commitment transaction significantly increased and became untenable.
-Particularly for stake sizes closer to the minimum stake size, the NU staking rewards and fees received from running a Worker may not cover the cost of this commitment transaction.
+The cost of the commitment transaction is approximately 200k gas units but may be higher depending on the number of sub-stakes a Staker has.
+Given the significant increase in Ethereum gas price since network launch, the cost of the daily commitment transaction significantly increased and became untenable.
+Particularly for short stake durations and stake sizes closer to the minimum stake size, the NU staking rewards and fees received from running a Worker may not cover the cost of this commitment transaction.

-Reducing the transaction gas cost was a necessity, and there were multiple mitigation attempts:
+Reducing the total amount of gas fees required to run a Worker became a necessity, and there have been multiple
+mitigations:

 #.
 Removal of inactive sub-stakes i.e. sub-stakes that expired and were no longer relevant (`PR #2384 <https://github.com/nucypher/nucypher/issues/2384>`_).
 #.
 Addition of a Worker configuration setting to specify a cap on the gas price that Workers were willing to pay for the